 Herbs+DIY explains the tools and techniques you need to know to begin using herbs.
 It describes the basic tools you need, the most sustainable supply choices, and how to make common preparations like infusions, extracts, and salves.

-The Herbal Profiles in part two cover twelve of the most versatile herbs to stock at home, and to grow in your garden if you can.
+The Herbal Profiles in part two cover twelve of the most versatile herbs to stock at home and that are easily grown in the home garden.
 The herbs covered include:

 - Bee Balm